Bibliotheca Corviniana

-Bibliotheca Corviniana was one of the most renowned libraries of the Renaissance world, established by Matthias Corvinus, King of Hungary, in Buda Castle between 1458 and 1490.
-The books were transferred to Istanbul after the Hungarian defeat by the Ottomans in the Battle of Mohács in 1526.
+Bibliotheca Corviniana or Corvina Library was one of the most renowned libraries of the Renaissance world in Buda Castle, established by Matthias Corvinus, King of the Kingdom of Hungary (1458–1490).
+The books were taken to Istanbul after the Hungarian defeat by the Ottomans at the Battle of Mohács in 1526.

 History

 Matthias, one of the most powerful rulers of the age, started to collect the books from about 1460.
 At the king's death in 1490, the library consisted of about 3,000 codices or "Corvinae" which included about four to five thousand various works, many of classical Greek and Latin authors.
 It represented the literary production and reflected the state of knowledge and arts of the Renaissance and included works of philosophy, theology, history, law, literature, geography, natural sciences, medicine, architecture, and many others.
 The codices moved to Istanbul after the Turkish conquest of Hungary in the 16th century.
 Only about 216 Corvinae survived, today preserved in several libraries in Hungary and Europe.

-North of the Alps, Matthias' library was the largest in Europe, and its vast contents was only second to the Vatican Library in the whole of Europe, according to contemporary accounts.
+North of the Alps, Matthias's library was the largest in Europe, and its vast contents was only second to the Vatican Library in the whole of Europe, according to contemporary accounts.
 It was the greatest collection of science writings in its time.
 In 1489, Bartolomeo della Fonte of Florence wrote that Lorenzo de Medici founded his own Greek-Latin library encouraged by the example of the Hungarian king.